Godmonster of Indian Flats

-Godmonster of Indian Flats is a 1973 American Western horror film written and directed by Fredric Hobbs, and starring Christopher Brooks, E. Kerrigan Prescott, Karen Ingenthron and Stuart Lancaster.
+Godmonster of Indian Flats is a 1973 American exploitation Western horror film written and directed by Fredric Hobbs, and starring Christopher Brooks, E. Kerrigan Prescott, Karen Ingenthron and Stuart Lancaster.
 Set in a mining and "Old West" tourism community in northern Nevada, the plot depicts the accidental creation of a giant sheep monster that terrorizes the town, as well as a plot about race relations in the 1970s American West.

 The film received little to no theatrical release, but has seen multiple home video (VHS, DVD, video on-demand and Blu-ray disc) runs by genre film distributors in the 45 years since its production.

 Plot

-In an old mine outside of Reno, Nevada, local rancher Eddie discovers a large mutated sheep embryo.
-Anthropologist Prof. Clemens, along with his assistant Mariposa, take the embryo to his laboratory.
+In an old mine outside of Reno, Nevada, a local rancher named Eddie discovers a large mutated sheep embryo.
+Scientist Professor Clemens and his assistant Mariposa take the embryo to his laboratory.
 Clemens reveals that he came to the area to investigate the mines due to their role in a local legend about a large monster that haunted the area.
-Clemens discovers that the mine where the monster was found gives off phosphorus vapors which may have caused the mutation.
-He puts the embryo into an incubation chamber, where it grows into an eight-foot-tall mutant sheep monster.
+He discovers that the mine where the monster was found gives off phosphorus vapors which may have caused the mutation.
+Clemens puts the embryo into an incubation chamber, where it grows into an eight-foot-tall mutant sheep monster.

-Meanwhile, in town, a wealthy Black man named Barnstable attempts to purchase some real estate for mining development, but is prevented from doing so by the town's tyrannical mayor, Charles Silverdale, who wants to preserve the town for "Old West" tourism.
-Silverdale frames Barnstable for killing a dog (who was in no danger and was actually sent to a nephew in Albuquerque) and attempts to lynch him along with some other locals, but Barnstable evades them.
+Meanwhile, in town, a wealthy East Coast Black man named Barnstable attempts to purchase some real estate for mining development on behalf of his employer Rupert Reich.
+However, Barnstable is prevented from doing so by the town's mayor, Charles Silverdale, who wants to preserve the town for "Old West" tourism.
+Mayor Silverdale frames Barnstable for killing a dog (which was actually sent to a nephew in Albuquerque) and gathers a crowd which attempts to lynch him.
+Barnstable evades the mob.

-The monster escapes from Clemens' lab, and starts wandering the area, where it spooks several children, scares the local population, and causes a man to blow up his own gas station.
-The mayor attempts to reveal the monster in a cage as the "eighth wonder of the world".
-The townspeople are instead incensed that the mayor has sold their land claims and push several cars, including one holding a cage that contains the Godmonster, onto a trash dump.
+The monster escapes from Clemens' lab, and starts wandering the area, where it frightens several children, scares the local population, and causes a man to blow up his own gas station.
+After it is captured, the mayor attempts to reveal the monster in a cage as the "Eighth Wonder of the World".
+The stunt does not work, however, as the townspeople are instead angry that the mayor has sold their land claims.
+The crowd pushes several cars over a cliff and onto a garbage dump, including one with the Godmonster in a cage.

 The caged Godmonster explodes, and Barnstable flees.
-The final scene shows more mutant sheep being born.
+The final scene shows more mutant sheep being born while Silverdale tirades:

+AN EYE FOR AN EYE!
+VIOLENCE IN THE NAME OF JUSTICE CONTROLS THE MASSES!
+IT ALWAYS HAS!
+DO YOU HEAR ME, BARNSTABLE?
+I BEATEN YOU!
+TIME IS THE ETERNAL JUDGE OF EVENTS!
+DO YOU HEAR ME, BARNSTABLE?
+DO YOU HEAR ME?
+I BEATEN YOU, BARNSTABLE!
+BARNSTABLE!